Ovnuniarchos/synth-et-quatre/fmsynth/docs/fx.markdown

 # Tone commands

-All frequencies are affected by MUL/DIV/DET.
+All frequencies are affected by MUL÷DIV÷DET.

 ## 00xx

-Set frequency to semitone `(xx/2)-2`.
+Set frequency to semitone `(xx÷2)-2`.
 This affects the ending note of a portamento (0x03).

 ## 01xx